3 Tips to Help you Enjoy English

 Tip 2: Don’t focus on or worry about your grammar when you are having a conversation.

 There is a time and place for grammar work, but it is not during conversations.
-While I actually enjoy teaching grammar, too much focus on grammar can be detrimental.
-Do not become hyper focused on grammar.
+While I actually enjoy teaching grammar, too much focus on grammar can be detrimental (damaging).
+Becoming hyper-focused on grammar can lead to fear and hesitation when speaking.
 When having a conversation, the most important thing is understanding and being understood.
 Focus on communication and expressing your ideas.
+Focus on the other person.
+For more about this concept, I recommend the following TEDx talk:

 If you are getting lots of natural and enjoyable input, and you are doing so regularly in an active and engaged way, you will be getting good exposure to grammar at the same time.
 Reading for pleasure in English is a great way to see grammar patterns in use.
 If you have never read a novel in English, a great book to begin with is Seedfolks by Paul Fleischman.